 - Why you are offering a salary increase (as a result of performance, inflation, etc.)

-- If you are not offering a pay increase to an employee at this time, what they need to work on in order to improve.
+- If you are not offering a pay increase to an employee at this time, what they need to work on in order to improve

 Review Your Pay Review Process

 It is always a good idea to conduct a full review of your pay review process before the next cycle.
 Did things go smoothly?
 How could you improve the process?
-Was your system for collecting feedback effective?
+Was your system for collecting feedback effectively?
 Were objectives clear and understood by all employees?
 Did they feel the salary review process was fair, objective and unbiased?
 Did you stick to your budget?
 And most importantly, are your employees happy and productive?

 Regular audits and adjustments will help you continuously improve as a company.
 The key to an effective pay review is simple: transparency, communication, continuous performance management, and clear and consistent practices.
-If you get all this right then the results will be clearly reflected in the bottom line of your business.
+If you get all these right then the results will be clearly reflected in the bottom line of your business.